Order to document past Epstein-Barr virus (EBV) exposure or, in conjunction with other serologic tests, diagnose primary EBV infectious mononucleosis.

 - Specimen Preparation

-- Separate serum from cells ASAP or within 2 hours of collection.
+- Allow specimen to clot completely at room temperature.
+Separate from cells ASAP or within 2 hours of collection.
 Transfer 2 mL serum to an ARUP Standard Transport Tube.
 (Min: 0.5 mL) Parallel testing is preferred and convalescent specimens must be received within 30 days from receipt of the acute specimens.
-Mark specimen plainly as "acute" or "convalescent."

 - Storage/Transport Temperature